Sarah Brennan, Environment, Bloomberg Philanthropies

 Sarah Brennan works in Environment at Bloomberg Philanthropies.
 Prior to that she was working as a consultant working on climate and energy policy, ocean conservation, and philanthropic strategy.
 Until mid-2018, she led the Robertson Foundation’s environmental grantmaking.
 The Robertson Foundation supports activities that it believes will lead to comprehensive federal regulation of greenhouse gases; improve public understanding of human-caused climate change; and reduce near-term emissions from coal.
-Previously, Sarah worked at the Earth Institute at Columbia University where she conducted research on long-term policy issues related to using carbon capture and storage technologies to address climate change.
+Previously, Sarah worked at the Earth Institute at Columbia University where she conducted research on policy issues related to using carbon capture and storage technologies to address climate change.
 She has also served as an economic consultant to the U.S. Environmental Protection Agency, was a case-writer at the Harvard Business School, and is on the boards of the Lower East Side Ecology Center and the Institute for Energy Economics and Financial Analysis.
 Sarah holds an MPP from Harvard University’s Kennedy School of Government, an MBA from Columbia University, and a BA in History and Public Policy from Brown University.

 Hafizah Geter, Editor, Little A, Amazon Publishing